syncfusion-content/maui-docs/MAUI/DataGrid/filtering.md

 ## Filter based on conditions

-Additionally, the records can be filtered based on the conditions.
+In addition, the records can be filtered based on the conditions.
 For example, the records can be filtered based on the given input or contrast to the input.
-The condition based filtering can also be achieved for all the columns or any particular column.
+The condition-based filtering can also be achieved for all or any particular column.

-The records can be filtered based on any of the following conditions,
+The records can be filtered based on any of the following conditions:

 * Equals
 * Does not equal
 * Contains

 The above mentioned conditions are the mostly used conditions.
-You can simply add new conditions and alter the following code snippets based on your requirement.
+Add new conditions and alter the following code samples based on your requiremen

 {% tabs %}
 {% highlight c# %}